sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-getting-started/cp-portal-cloud-foundry-getting-started.md

 ## Details
 ### You will learn
   - How to subscribe to the Portal Service
-  - How to assign users to the `Super_Admin` role so that they can design Portal sites
+  - How to assign users to the `Portal_Admin` role so that they can design Portal sites
   - How to access the Portal service

 In this group of tutorials our goal is to create an attractive Portal site using the SAP Cloud Platform Portal service.
 But before we can do this, there are some steps you need to do in the SAP Cloud Platform cockpit.